skkaz7/skkaz7/README.md

 - :wave: Hello there, I’m Sebastian Kaźmierczak
-- :briefcase: I’m looking for my first job as a Python Developer!
 - 🌱 I’m currently learning Python, Django and JavaScript (React + Redux)
-- 🔭 I’m currently working on my blog application
+- 🔭 I am currently working on a website for a research club of which I am a member and developing a project related to data analysis
 - 🤔 I've already carried out several projects in Python, focused around Django framework and JavaScript
 - :heart: I am interested in social science fiction books, geopolitics and road cycling
 - :link: My LinkedIn profile: https://www.linkedin.com/in/sebastian-kazmierczak